-Child Pedestrian Accident Attorneys
+Chicago Child Pedestrian Accident Attorneys

 A pedestrian is no match for a motor vehicle, especially when that pedestrian is only a child.
-Too many children are injured or lost due to negligent drivers, many speeding, intoxicated or distracted while behind the wheel.
-These senseless accidents can alter a child and their family’s lives forever, causing physical, financial and emotional damage.
+Too many young children are injured or lost due to negligent drivers, many speeding, intoxicated or distracted while behind the wheel.
+These senseless accidents can alter a child and their family’s lives forever, causing physical, financial, and emotional damage.

 Rosenfeld Injury Lawyers LLC is committed to protecting the legal rights of child-pedestrians injured in the greater Chicagoland area.
 Our office appreciates the concern parents have when their child is injured in an accident with a negligently operated vehicle.
 We invite you to contact our office for a free review of your child-pedestrian accident case.
 Our office is headquartered in Chicago, but we regularly represent clients from all areas of Illinois.

 It is hard to keep a child or teenager’s attention focused in the best of circumstances.
-When they are walking while listening to their iPod, playing a hand-held game or texting on their phone, the chance that they are paying attention to the world around them is unlikely.
+Many children walk while listening to their mobile device, playing a hand-held game, or texting on their phone.
+During this time, the chance that they are paying attention to the world around them is unlikely.

 Drivers Need To Lookout For Children Who May Be In The StreetWhen a child is hit by a vehicle, the responsibility is almost always on the driver.
-Regardless of the child’s behavior, it is the adult behind the wheel that should be paying attention to their surroundings.
-Most child pedestrian accidents happen in areas where children are expected to be; near schools, residential areas, near parks, etc. Motorists should be on the look out for children, driving slowly and have their eyes on the road.
+Regardless of the child’s behavior, it is the adult behind the wheel that must be paying attention to their surroundings.
+Most child pedestrian accidents happen in areas where children are expected to be.
+These areas include near schools, a school crossing zone, residential areas, near parks, getting on and off a school bus, in parking lots, crossing traffic lights, etc. Motorists should be on the lookout for children, driving slowly and keeping their eyes on the road.

-It is crucial to teach children not to walk distracted, drivers should already know to keep their attention on driving.
-In the few seconds that it takes to read an email or text on a phone, a child may have began crossing the road half a block away.
-By the time a driver looks up to see them, it would be too late to stop.Rosenfeld Injury Lawyers LLC: Attorneys For Children Injured In Chicago Pedestrian Accidents
+It is crucial to teach children not to walk distracted, and motorists should already know to keep their attention on driving.
+In the few seconds that it takes to read an email or text on the phone, a child may have begun crossing the road half a block away.
+By the time a driver looks up to see them, it would be too late to stop.
+The injured party might suffer from: